DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

    Install just the main file.
 You can look into doing the optional muscular mando version if you're interested in that.
 3. Starfield Hotkeys: https://www.nexusmods.com/starfield/mods/1578?tab=files
 4. Boostpack to Jetpack (A TRUE Jetpack Experience): https://www.nexusmods.com/starfield/mods/3800?tab=files<br />
    I did the Forever Jetpack option but feel free to do any of the other ones.
-Press F1 to enable.
+Press F1 to enable FOR EACH JETPACK YOU EQUIP.
 5. Real ADS - Part 2 - Add Real Zoom: https://www.nexusmods.com/starfield/mods/3939?tab=files<br />
    Install the RealADS_Sniper one
 6. Star Wars Mandalorian Title Screen Overhaul (my mod) https://www.nexusmods.com/starfield/mods/9396/?tab=files <br />